-About six years ago I designed this FREE emergency binder for my family, friends, and neighbors.
+About eight years ago I designed this FREE emergency binder for my family, friends, and neighbors.
 When I would watch the news on TV the reporters would sometimes mention: “they had 15 minutes to evacuate their homes.”
 I knew I had to put something together for anyone who would want some way to store their important documents so they’d be readily available in case of an emergency evacuation.
 I wanted something compact so you could grab and go with it.
 I started with my neighbors.
 I provided the printed cardstock along with the zippered pouches and photo pockets.

 My binder choice was a zippered one to contain all the contents stored inside.
 Let me explain how I designed these.
 I scribbled the pages on some paper I had designed in my head and my sister Carol took the ball and ran with it.